How to Create an Information Board for Your School: Traditional vs. On-Display

 That’s also why the font of your content matters so much.
 You could even choose to place your informational boards overhead as long as they’re easily legible for everyone.

-Using best practices for signage is key.
+Using best practices for digital signage is key.
 As we’ve mentioned, keeping text limited is important.
 But you also need to make sure you are displaying information using high contrast colors.
-Light gray against white for example doesn’t offer enough color contrast to be quick and easy to read.
-No one should have to squint.
+Light gray against white, for example, doesn’t offer enough color contrast to be quick and easy to read.

-And for colors schemes, stick with the 60/30/10 design rule.
+And for color schemes, stick with the 60/30/10 design rule.
 This offers a well-balanced trio of colors that looks attractive and is easy to take in.
-As for which colors to use, stick with something on-brand of course.
-Use school colors or at least something neutral.
+As for which colors to use, stick with something on-brand of course—like school colors.

 Traditional Bulletin Boards